ThreeTen/threeten-extra/README.md

 ### Releases
-Release 1.5.0 is the current release.
+Release 1.6.0 is the current release.
-This release is considered stable and worthy of the 1.x tag.
+This release is considered stable and worthy of the 1.x tag as per [SemVer](https://semver.org/spec/v2.0.0.html).

 ThreeTen-Extra requires Java SE 8 or later and has no dependencies.